adambiltcliffe/codex/readme.md

 # Other stuff to do

-Figure out how to make triggers track their source when the ability isn't printed on the card Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground
+Get rid of "\${player1} readies base" on first turn Find out why suggestActions isn't suggesting attacks any more Figure out how to make triggers track their source when the ability isn't printed on the card Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground